ksalisbury-gh/VFProxy/README.md

 * Wait 5-10 seconds and make sure a command prompt window pops up for a split-second.
 * After all that, navigate to `http://{YOUR_VIRTUAL_HOST_NAME}/vfproxy/speech.php?voice=David&text=Hello%20world.`. `{YOUR_VIRTUAL_HOST_NAME}` being whatever you set the virtual host name to, e.g. I set mine to "vfproxy".

+This will work with XAMPP too since despite the different software it seems to work VERY similar.

 ### Licenses

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details